-investigate in detail the occurring differences between the EUVN and the Europan Geoid.
+Topic 16: A. KENYERES presents his ideas to investigate in detail the occurring differences between the EUVN and the Europan Geoid.
 It is obvious that some distortions influence the geoid and the input of the EUVN data could improve the quality.
 For this plan an accessible data base is needed.
-It is discussed whether it might be useful to make a resolution urging all countries to deliver their data to the data base, but national other hand many data are already available on the UELN data bank in Leipzig wich can be used.
+It is discussed whether it might be useful to make a resolution urging all countries to deliver their data to the data base, but national restrictions often forbid the access to such data.
+On the other hand many data are already available on the UELN data bank in Leipzig wich can be used.
 The topic will be discussed again at the next TWG meeting.